auth0/docs/articles/users/references/link-accounts-client-side-scenario.md

 Auth0 supports the linking of user accounts from various identity providers.
 One way to implement this functionality is to enable the user to explicitly link accounts.
 In this scenario, the user authenticates through the UI of your Single Page Application (SPA) and can later use a link or button to link another account to the first one.
 When the user clicks on this link/button, your application makes a call so that when the user logs in with the second provider, the second account is linked with the first.

-When calling account linking, you can select which identity to use as the primary account and which to use as the secondary.
-This choice depends on which set of attributes you want to retain in the primary profile.
+When you initiate account linking, you can select which identity to use as the primary account and which to use as the secondary.
+This choice depends on which set of attributes you want to retain in the primary profile, as you will only retain the attributes from the primary account.

-You can find the full source of this sample application [here](https://github.com/auth0-samples/auth0-link-accounts-sample/tree/master/SPA).
+You can find the full source of this sample application [on GitHub](https://github.com/auth0-samples/auth0-link-accounts-sample/tree/master/SPA).

 1. Log the user in to your application.